Organization of the Standards

 Components are specific areas within a domain.
 For example, the domain of physical health and motor development is divided into three components: health and safety practices, gross motor development, and fine motor development.

-Learning goals state those general categories of competencies, behaviors, knowledge, and skills that children develop in increasing degrees and with increasing sophistication as they grow.
-For example, the gross motor development component includes two learning goals:
+Standards state those general categories of competencies, behaviors, knowledge, and skills that children develop in increasing degrees and with increasing sophistication as they grow.
+For example, the gross motor development component includes two core ideas:

 a) Children develop large muscle control, strength, and coordination